ppoetsma/MxSlackMessage/README.md

 The microflow has these parameters:

-* **NotificationText200** - the text to be shown in the OS notification, max 200 characters
+* **NotificationText** - the text to be shown in the OS notification, max 200 characters
-* **NotificationText200Type** - specify if the text markup is plain text or markdown
+* **NotificationTextType** - specify if the text markup is plain text or markdown
-* **Text3000** - the text with the "real" message, max 3000 characters; when *empty* then it is skipped and the notification text is used
+* **MessageText** - the text with the "real" message, max 3000 characters; when *empty* then it is skipped and the notification text is used
-* **Text3000TextType** - specify if the text markup is plain text or markdown
+* **MessageTextType** - specify if the text markup is plain text or markdown
 * **WebhookKey** - the key of the Webhook to send the message to

 More details about, for example, text markup are in the paragraphs below.

-## Create message
+## Create and send a multi-line message

-You start by creating the basis of a message using microflow **Message_Initialize**.
+You start a multi-line message by creating the basis of a message using microflow **Message_Initialize**.
 It requires a string that contains the text to be shown in the notification created by Slack.
 So this is not the message in the channel, but an OS notification telling that there is a message.
 [Markdown](https://api.slack.com/reference/surfaces/formatting) can be used in this message.

 Next you add one or more lines to your message using microflow **Message_AddLine**.
 Also here [Markdown](https://api.slack.com/reference/surfaces/formatting) is supported.